 By 1970 he was 1.5 million dollars in debt.

-The man with the little restaurant had pizzas on his menu.
+The business man had pizzas on his menu.
 He considered new possibilities not yet conceived and had a radical thought.
 It was risky.
 He was heavily in debt.
 Finally, he made the decision to only have pizza’s on his menu and, to deliver his pizza’s hot and fresh to his customers.
 His vision worked.
-It succeeded so well that many others have imitated his business plan.
+It succeeded so well that many others have imitated Tom Monaghan’s business plan.

 While Domino’s pizzas continue to dominate the pizza delivery world, the man who started in a little shop is now one of the richest men in the US.
 Today, Tom Monaghan spends most of his money on philanthropic causes.
-What Tom inspires us to do, is to keep on going.
+What Tom inspires us to do, is to keep going.
 If you get knocked down, you get back up again and, there are yet, new fresh ideas waiting to be discovered, if we are willing to take the risk.

 All Tom Monaghan knew was the restaurant business.
 He stayed where he was and used what he had.
 That one radical and brave thought could have put him out of business.
 Instead, it changed the pizza delivery business and birthed a new dream to be an entrepreneur and philanthropist.
 His idea of thinking outside the box rewarded him with living that dream.
 As of 2012, his Domino’s dream has been shared with franchise owner-operators who accounted for over 96% of the Domino’s Pizza stores.